York pioneered the study of Health Economics.

 You'll develop a range of transferable skills during the course, including:

-You should have at least a relevant 2:1 degree in economics, or other relevant discipline.
-However many students have other qualifications, including medicine, pharmacy, and nursing.
-The Department of Economics and Related Studies provides a five-week Summer Session in microeconomics and quantitative methods for non-economists.
+You should have at least a relevant 2:1 degree in economics, or a related discipline.
+We also consider degrees in other subjects, including medicine, pharmacy, and nursing.

 If your native language is not English, you must provide evidence of your English language ability: